OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/SteamVRInputGuide.md

 ![Edit Action](screenshots/guide/editaction.png)

-- Now you will notice two important things the “more options” and the cog.
+- Now you will notice two important things the "more options" and the cog.
 - The Cog allows you to set up haptics for activating an action

 ![Edit Action Haptics](screenshots/guide/actionhaptics.png)

-- Amplitude - how powerful 0-100% the haptics should be.
+- Amplitude - How powerful the haptic will be, from 0 to 100 percent.
-- Duration – how long it will last 0-4 seconds.
+- Duration - How long the haptic will last, from 0 to 4 seconds.
-- Frequency – The frequency/”feel” of the vibration
+- Frequency - The frequency/"feel" of the haptic.
-- But What about the “more options?!”
+- But what about the "more options?"

 ![More Options](screenshots/guide/moreoptions.png)

+- Here you can bind different actions to the same button, but different activation methods.
-  - Single – single click
+- Single – Single click.
+The default.
-  - Double – double click (about .25 seconds in between clicks max)
+- Double – Double click (about .25 seconds in between clicks max).
-  - Long Hold – Long hold ~1-2 seconds
+- Long Hold – Long hold ~1-2 seconds.
-  - Held – Action active when held!
+- Held – Action active when held.
-  - Touch – Active when the button is being touched (knuckles/ touch)
+- Touch – Active when the button is being touched (knuckles/ touch).
-  - And More – Analog inputs (i.e. Triggers/joysticks/ trackpads ) have more options and configurations you can try out!
+- And More – Analog inputs (triggers/joysticks/trackpads) have more options and configurations you can try out.

 ### Chord Bindings

- **The Combo Maker!** Chords are just that, they allow you to combine a combination of Keys to do an action for example a Grip + trigger + trackpad Press.
+**The Combo Maker!** Chords are just that, they allow you to combine a combination of keys to do an action for example a grip + trigger + trackpad Press.

-**NOTE:** For you to be able to select a button in the chord menu you need to have clicked the [+] for the button and have an empty slot like below, And the behavior (toggle/Button etc.) must also be correct.
+**NOTE:** For you to be able to select a button in the chord menu you need to have clicked the [+] for the button and have an empty slot like below, and the behavior (toggle/button, etc.) must also be correct.

 ![Empty Action](screenshots/guide/emptyaction.png)

-- Make sure you have empty Bindings or a binding for all keys you will want to use in your chord, then click the “Add Chords” followed by “Add New Chord”.
+- Make sure you have empty bindings or a binding for all keys you will want to use in your chord, then click the "Add Chords" followed by "Add New Chord".
 - You will be prompted for an action, select the result of your chord.
-- You will Now see the prototype for your chord and can add inputs as you desire
+- You will now see the prototype for your chord and can add inputs as you desire

 ![Chord Prototype](screenshots/guide/chordproto.png)